 WEBINAR: From Belarus, to Lebanon, to Venezuela: Democracy on the Table around the World

-Join the World Affairs Council of Philadelphia for a three-part series about the threats, opportunities, limits, and future of democracy at home and around the world.
-For the third and final event of this series, a panel of experts will discuss country and regional hot spots facing executive corruption, the erosion of individuals’ rights, rising populism, and other challenges facing global governance and democracy.
+The World Affairs Council of Philadelphia hosted a three-part series about the threats, opportunities, limits, and future of democracy at home and around the world.
+For the third and final event of this series, a panel of experts discussed country and regional hot spots facing executive corruption, the erosion of individuals’ rights, rising populism, and other challenges facing global governance and democracy.

 About the Event

 No region of the world has escaped what seems like a global shift towards populism.
 This spreading ideology spreads distrust in formal government institutions and systems.
 Often, those who adhere to it seek to marginalize, discriminate against, and at times even persecute anyone standing in opposition.
 From Belarus and India to Turkey and Venezuela—there are leaders around the world who are eroding the norms of democracy.